A-Sathvik/IEEE-754-Floating-Point-Operations/README.md

 # IEEE-754-Floating-Point-Operations
-This repository consists of all the multiplier and top modules for Addition/Subtraction and Multplication opertaions along witrh the report.
+This repository consists of all the multiplier and top modules for Addition/Subtraction and Multplication opertaions along with the report.